 Step 2.
 Create a System Map

 Before jumping in and using the Business Model Canvas, I often start by mapping interactions and focus on what is being exchanged.
-For digital platforms and ecosystems, this is often data, analytics and media.
+Although this is a different business model process than the business model canvas it is useful, particularly for digital platforms and ecosystems.

-As an example, I’ve included below the Spotify business model as a system map.
+As an example, I’ve included below the Spotify business model as a systems map.

 I started years ago plotting out ideas this way – here is a poor first attempt – Social School App.